nhcarrigan/general-documentation/docs/contributing.md

 - `-m` flag sets up the commit message.
 - `message` is the commit message: a brief (50 character max) message describing what the commit changes.

+## Testing Changes

+Many of our projects will have continuous integration (CI) checks that run on a pull request.
+To ensure your changes will pass, you can often test these locally.

+If the project has a `package.json` file, check for the following entries in the `scripts` property:

+- `build` - Running `npm run build` will confirm that a project successfully compiles.
+This is common in our TypeScript projects.
+- `lint` - Running `npm run lint` will ensure that the code style is correct.
+- `start` - Running `npm start` will confirm that the project boots up successfully.
+- `test` - Running `npm test` will ensure that the unit and functional tests all pass.

+You can also check the `.github/workflows` directory for `.yml` files.
+These files will describe the actual CI checks that run on your pull request.

+Ensuring these checks pass **before** submitting a pull request will streamline our review process.

 ## Submitting a Pull Request

 Once you have all of your changes made and committed, you can push them to your forked repository!
 Use `git push -u origin <branchname>`, where: